Damoy/name-generator/README.md

-# name-generator
+# Name Generatpr
 Name generator made in Java.
 Randomization allows the system to use different generation strategies.